MrezaSherkati/Cache-Simulator/README.md

 ## How to run the code

-For running this code, use the command "make -f Makefile" in Linux operating system.
+For running this code, First, download the files in "Code Files" folder, then use the command "make -f Makefile" in Linux operating system.
 This command will compile and connect "cache.c" and "main.c" C code files and creates an executable "sim" file.
 For analysing the performance of this simulator, you can download and use one of the trace files in "Trace Files" folder.
 Each trace file contains several accesses to the cache with the information about the type of access and the address of the memory for each access.

 ## Cache Statistics